jfjlaros/localchat/README.md

 The application can be closed by pressing Ctrl+C.

-A backup of the conversation can be made by copying the log file.
+A backup of a conversation can be made by copying its log file, e.g.:

-    cp /tmp/.localchat/log ~/localchat.1.log
+    cp /tmp/.localchat/main ~/localchat.main.log